Revolutionary Forces of the G9 Family and Allies: History

 The G9 Family was founded by Chérizier in June 2020, with his own armed group, the Delmas 95, being one of the founding members.
-The G9 originally had only nine armed groups as members, but it soon expanded to 12.
+The G9 alliance originally had only nine armed groups as members, but it soon expanded to 12.

 The G9 had a rivalry with the G-Pèp, an armed group supportive of the Haitian Government.
 In 2022, clashes between it and G-Pèp led to "at least 50 dead and more than 50 wounded" in just 4 days in Port-au-Prince.

-On February 29 2024, the G9 family set aside its rivalry with the G-Pèp and formed a coalition: Viv Ansanm.
+On February 29, 2024, the G9 family set aside its rivalry with the G-Pèp and formed a coalition: Viv Ansanm.